 Gotch’s career record was 154-6.
 Early in his career, he lost to Martin "Farmer" Burns and Dan McLeod.
 Then three times to Tom Jenkins and the stunning upset to Fred Beell in New Orleans, Louisiana.

-In 1905, Tom Jenkins was appointed to the position of boxing and wrestling instructor at West Point by U.S. President Teddy Roosevelt and maintained that position until 1942.
+In 1905, U.S. President Teddy Roosevelt appointed Tom Jenkins to be a boxing and wrestling instructor at West Point and maintained that position until 1942.
 He passed away in 1957.

 Joe Stecher and Ed "Strangler" Lewis would rise to become America’s next mat stars.

 If you enjoyed this article, you can learn about other controversial screwjobs in wrestling here: